pandas-dev/pandas/doc/source/advanced.rst

 We have discussed ``MultiIndex`` in the previous sections pretty extensively. ``DatetimeIndex`` and ``PeriodIndex`` are shown :ref:`here <timeseries.overview>`. ``TimedeltaIndex`` are :ref:`here <timedeltas.timedeltas>`.

-In the following sub-sections we will highlite some other index types.
+In the following sub-sections we will highlight some other index types.

 .. _indexing.categoricalindex: